serverless-guru/code-challenges/code-challenge-5/README.md

 ### Requirements

-1. All AWS Infrastructure needs to be automated with IAC using Serverless Framework and CloudFormation as needed
+1. All AWS Infrastructure needs to be automated with IAC using [Serverless Framework](https://www.serverless.com) and/or CloudFormation as needed

 2. The API Gateway REST API should store data in DynamoDB